Which statement best describes a frameshift mutation? | Study Prep in Pearson+

 1

-Understand that a frameshift mutation involves changes in the DNA sequence that affect the reading frame of the mRNA during translation.
+Understand that a frameshift mutation specifically involves changes in the nucleotide sequence that alter the reading frame of the mRNA during translation.

-Recall that the genetic code is read in triplets of nucleotides called codons, each coding for a specific amino acid.
+Recall that the genetic code is read in triplets of nucleotides called codons, each coding for one amino acid, so insertions or deletions not in multiples of three will shift this reading frame.

-Recognize that insertions or deletions (indels) of nucleotides in numbers not divisible by three will shift the grouping of these triplets, changing every codon downstream of the mutation.
+Recognize that a frameshift mutation results from insertions or deletions of nucleotides that are not multiples of three, causing all downstream codons to be read incorrectly and often producing a nonfunctional protein.

-Contrast this with other mutations: missense mutations change one amino acid without shifting the frame, inversions reverse a DNA segment without necessarily affecting the reading frame, and nonsense mutations introduce a premature stop codon.
+Differentiate frameshift mutations from point mutations, which involve single-nucleotide substitutions that may change one codon but do not shift the reading frame.

 Watch next